 There has been no significant change in the ecological status of the River Black upstream of the discharge.
 It has maintained its Q3, which is the value it has received since the start of this monitoring programme.
-There has been a slight decrease in the SSRS result, decreasing from 2.4 to 1.6, which was the value previously obtained in 2016 and 2017.
+There has been another slight decrease in the SSRS result, decreasing from 2.4 (2018) and 1.6 (2019) to 0.8 which is the lowest score recorded to date.
 The river at this point remains well within the At Risk category.